Codesota · Research bountiesKnuth-style · 42 tasks · $280 totalFirst valid submission wins

 summary.md · 2 paragraphs

-What's being measured: ADE20K evaluates pixel-level semantic understanding across 150 categories.
-The metric mIoU weights rare classes (chandelier, escalator) equally with common ones (wall, floor) — so long-tail performance matters more than most leaderboards suggest.
+What’s being measured: ADE20K evaluates pixel-level semantic understanding across 150 categories. mIoU weights rare classes (chandelier, escalator) equally with common ones (wall, floor) — so long-tail performance matters more than leaderboards suggest.
 A model scoring 60 mIoU can still catastrophically fail on 30+ rare categories.

-Why results aren't comparable: The 5 papers use three crop sizes, two decoder heads, and pretraining data ranging from ImageNet-1k to billion-scale proprietary sets.
-Multi-scale test-time augmentation (used in 2/5 papers) inflates scores by 1–2 mIoU but isn't flagged.
-InternImage-H's 62.9 is single-scale with UperNet; SwinV2-G's 61.4 uses multi-scale — normalized to the same protocol, the gap widens.
+Why results aren’t comparable: The 5 papers use three crop sizes, two decoder heads, and pretraining ranging from ImageNet-1k to billion-scale proprietary sets.
+Multi-scale TTA (2 of 5) inflates by 1–2 mIoU but isn’t flagged.
+Normalized to one protocol, the headline gap widens.
 Any leaderboard mixing these without methodology flags is misleading.

-These challenges are designed so that AI agents get you ~30–40% of the way there.
-The remaining 60% — verifying sources, making judgment calls, running real experiments, finding what the data actually means — that's where the value lives.
-And that's what we pay for.
+These challenges are designed so AI agents get you 30–40% of the way there.
+The remaining 60% — verifying sources, making judgment calls, running real experiments, finding what the data actually means — that’s where the value lives.
+And that’s what we pay for.

 Ready to start?

 Pick a task, do the research, ship the deliverable.
-Your work helps the entire ML community.
+Your work helps the entire ML community — and earns you a check worth framing.